 What is due diligence for international grants?

 For US-based grantmakers, vetting prospective 501(c)3 grantees is a best practice.
-But for foundations that grant abroad, due diligence is an IRS requirement.
+But for US-based funders that grant abroad, due diligence is an IRS requirement.
 Grantmakers must use one of the two processes when giving overseas:

 - Expenditure Responsibility (ER): This is a process that requires the grantmaker to follow the use of the funds being granted to ensure that the project is charitable.
 The grantmaker needs to continuously monitor the funds from start to finish.

 Give2Asia uses the ER for the international grants we steward.
-This requires us to do a pre-grant inquiry for every grant released.
+This requires us to do a pre-grant inquiry and post grant reporting for every grant released.

 Why is due diligence important?

-Due diligence increases the likelihood that a philanthropic grant will achieve its objectives.
-It also mitigates the potential risks of international donor-advised giving.
-Specifically, due diligence is designed to make sure the grantee is highly qualified to administer charitable programs, financially sustainable, and legitimate.
+Due diligence mitigates the potential risks of international donor-advised giving.
+It also increases the likelihood that a philanthropic grant will achieve its objectives as due diligence is designed to make sure the grantee is highly qualified to administer charitable programs, is financially sustainable, and legitimate.

 As part of its due diligence process, Give2Asia performs background checks on the organization, board members, and senior staff using both local references and international databases.
-We do this to avoid potential conflict of interest (e.g. buying your company’s products with granted funds) and to shed light on sensitive topics such as political involvement or religious activities.
+We do this to ensure that the potential grantee is cleared from illegal and terrorist affiliations, and shed light on negative news or sensitive topics such as political involvement.
+Findings are clarified with the grantee to provide additional information or clearance on mismatches.
+Any negative news found is also shared with the donor to address any reputational risks.

 Why is due diligence challenging?

-Corporations and foundations seeking to give money overseas face common challenges with the due diligence process:
+Corporations and foundations seeking to support charitable projects overseas may face challenges with the due diligence process:

 - Cultural Barriers: Due diligence requires intimate knowledge of local norms and risks.
 For companies giving in a variety of communities, they must also overcome the language and cultural barriers across their portfolio.